DARQ-Envoy/lendsqr-fe-test/README.md

 - I am proficient in writing test in react, employing tools such as Jest, just as I am proficient in writing tests in django like unit tests, view tests, automated tests and so on.

+## Overall, I encourage you to look into my source code especially the utility folder which can be found in the src folder.
+It is proof of the hardwork and dedication I put into this project.
+An interview would no doubt convince you of my expertise.